 The Finance Division is actually divided into several departments.
-These departments include Accounting, Payroll, Treasury, Financial Reporting, Federal Programs, and Human Resources, as well as the Adult Education program and Student Data and Assessment.
+These departments include Accounting, Payroll, Treasury, Financial Reporting, Federal Programs, and Human Resources.

 The Finance Division develops and monitors the district’s budget, classifying revenues and expenditures correctly, and preparing all financial reports and statements.
 Staff also coordinate the annual audit and maintain compliance with all state and federal regulations and reports pertaining to the fiscal operations of the district.